 We call that "repentance."
+Repentance consists of two parts:

-Repentance is two things: 1) Admit that I'm messed up and need help.
-2) Believe that only Jesus can save me.
+- 1) Admit that I'm messed up and need help. - 2) Believe that only Jesus can save me.

 By opening this book, you admit you need help.
-And on page 1, you will always find those words borrowed from the man on the cross who said them almost 2,000 years ago.
-This journey will be challenging, and we will be here for you through every one of these 40 days, but more importantly, those words will be right here for you on page 1.
+And right here on the first page, you will always find those words, borrowed from the man on the cross who said them almost 2,000 years ago.

+This journey will be challenging, and we will be here for you through every one of these 40 days, but more importantly, those words will be right there for you on the first page.
 And they will always be true.

 When he had received the drink, Jesus said, "It is finished."
 With that, he bowed his head and gave up his spirit.

-(John 19:30 NIV)
+(John 19:30)

 God be praised!
-You made it to day 2!
+You made it to Day 2!
 As much as we'd love to pat you on the back, this is, unfortunately, one-way communication from us to you, so you'll have to carry on just knowing that we totally would if we could.
 But while we can't hear you, God can.
 He does.
 It would be great if a book could empower you to beat porn, but in truth, God is the one who will help you.

-So today (and every day), pray.
+So, today (and every day), pray.